-GDPR and ISO security standards: Where to begin?
+GDPR and ISO data security standards: Where to begin?

-There are so many facets to the GDPR that require your organization's understanding and compliance that it can be difficult to determine where to start.
-We suggest looking to the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) data security standards for information security management.
+There are so many facets to the GDPR that require your organization’s understanding and compliance that it can be difficult to determine where to start.
+We suggest looking to the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) data security standards for information security management, also known as the ISO IT security standards.
 These requirements can provide a helpful framework for establishing how your organization should work toward compliance.
 It can show you which of your security practices satisfy relevant security controls and which ones should be prioritized to address gaps in your compliance.
 It will also give you a better understanding of the international privacy landscape and how the different regulations fit together and sometimes overlap.

 For the purpose of this blog, we will focus on how to use the latest ISO standard for information security as a template for cybersecurity best practices and, in the process, help your organization in its pursuit of GDPR compliance.

-How do the ISO security standards help with GDPR compliance?
+How do the ISO data security standards help with GDPR compliance?

-What ISO/IEC 27018 means for PII in the cloud
+What ISO data security standards mean for PII in the cloud

 ISO/IEC 27018 ensures you address security issues related to PII stored on the public cloud.
-By using this framework, along with a robust ISMS (Information Security Management System), you demonstrate your commitment to protecting personal records and can provide the extra reassurance clients require for cloud computing—data protection by design and default.
+By using this framework, along with a robust Information Security Management System (ISMS), you demonstrate your commitment to protecting personal records and can provide the extra reassurance clients require for cloud computing – data protection by design and default.
 ISO/IEC 27001 is the internationally recognized standard for an information security management system.
 It provides you with a great framework to address information security risks with appropriate measures and controls.
 It’s an ideal starting point for any organization that needs to manage and respond to information threats and build resilience.

 ISO IT security standards

-ISO security standards are part of a bigger solution
+ISO data security standards are part of a bigger solution

 For a holistic approach to compliance, consider practicing data minimization and using scope-reducing security technologies, such as tokenization.
-Tokenization—especially cloud-based platforms—can effectively and efficiently reduce the compliance scope of an organization’s internal systems.
-By capturing sensitive data at the point of acceptance and tokenizing it before it enters your network environment, tokenization removes sensitive data from your systems and stores it in a cloud-based vault.
+Tokenization – especially cloud-based platforms – can effectively and efficiently reduce the compliance scope of an organization’s internal systems.
+By capturing sensitive data at the point of acceptance and tokenizing it before it enters your network environment, tokenization removes sensitive data from your systems and stores it in a cloud offsite.
 This relieves your organization of the need to store sensitive information and virtually eliminates the risk of data theft.

 Because tokenization replaces a sensitive value with a placeholder token, a breach of a tokenized system would not reveal sensitive data.
-Instead, the nonsensitive tokens would be the only things exposed—the original, sensitive information is stored in a cloud-based vault outside of your organization’s environment.
+Instead, the nonsensitive tokens would be the only things exposed – the original, sensitive information is stored in a cloud outside of your organization’s environment.